Hrushikesh026/my-sql-assignment/README.md

 # my-sql-assignment
-This is an sql assignment-1
+This is my sql assignment-1